Calvinjammer09/Miner-Frenzy/README.md

 If you wish to run the game but don't want to make a virtual environment or edit the code, go to your OS's respective folder and download that instead.

+### NOTE:
-### NOTE: These releases will be behind the python code, as I only want to release when I am sure I have a new version of the game.
+These releases will be behind the python code, as I only want to release when I am sure I have a good and new version of the game.
 Do not expect the same thing as the python version to come out of those versions.
+I will also not be releasing the Mac versions and Linux versions as often.